The Chaplaincy is a safe and welcoming space for people of all faiths and none

 If you need to talk to a chaplain urgently, call Security on 0131 650 2257 to talk to the on-call chaplain.
 Otherwise, please email or phone us to make an appointment (please see the contact page).

 Our multi-faith team of chaplains and belief contacts is available to offer sensitive, impartial support in any situation.

 We offer personal support, religious support and spiritual support to staff and students of all faiths and none.

 The Listening Service operates through the University Chaplaincy, for students or staff who want to touch base on any concerns or anxieties, or are looking for a timely or purposeful conversation.
 Conversations can be held in a variety of places, and could be over coffee or a walk.

 How to get in touch: Drop in at the Chaplaincy Centre in Bristo Square (next to the EUSA shop), where the Receptionist will be able to direct you.
 Or, email firstname.lastname@example.org.
 Or telephone 0131 650 2595.

 Dis-mything: You don't have to be religious to use the Chaplaincy.
 The Chaplaincy is not only for students; it's for staff too.

 Tented Dreams: an exhibition of Syrian art from the refugee camps presented by Souriyat Across Borders.
-It will run from Wednesday 1st to Friday 3rd November in the Bristo Square Chaplaincy auditorium.
-There will be a short presentation in the Auditorium about the exhibit at 3pm on Wednesday 1st November.
+This exhibition ran from Wednesday 1st to Friday 3rd November in the Bristo Square Chaplaincy auditorium.
+There was a short presentation in the Auditorium about the exhibit at 3pm on Wednesday 1st November.